BIOS-IMASL/chesweet/README.md

  [ 130.
 130.]
  [ 140.
 100.]]
 ```
-In this case, we obtain information only about $\phi$ and $\psi$, first and second column respectively.
+In this case, we obtain information only about Φ and Ψ, first and second column respectively.
 You can obtain more values for these torsionals by increasing the value of the parameter `eps` (by default 0.5):

 ```python